-[Offline Task] Offline Task can add multiple Blockly to be triggered through I/O. As shown in the figure above, CIO is set as Offline Task and a Blockly project is added.
-Click

-[Add] to add a Blockly project, and click [] to delete the project.
+- 【Offline Task】 Offline Task can add multiple Blockly to be triggered through I/O. As shown in the figure above, CIO is set as Offline Task and a Blockly project is added.
+Click 【Add】 to add a Blockly project, and click 【 X 】 to delete the project. - [Reduced Mode] The IO is triggered and the robotic arm enters the reduced mode.